 Commercial overview of the shipping industry

-Hong Kong is currently the seventh-busiest container port in the world, behind Shanghai, Singapore, the fellow Pearl River Delta ports of Shenzhen, Ningbo-Zhoushan and Guangzhou, and Busan.
-In 2019, the port of Hong Kong handled an estimated 18.3 million twenty-foot equivalent (TEU) of containers (a slight reduction compared with 19.6 million in 2018) and provided about 300 container liner services per week connecting to about 420 destinations worldwide.
-As at January 2020, there were more than 2,588 vessels on the Hong Kong Shipping Register (set up in 1990), totalling more than 127.2 million gross tonnage as at 2019, making it the fourth-largest register after Panama, Liberia and the Marshall Islands.
-In addition, Hong Kong remains a major centre for ship management, finance, insurance, logistics, terminal operations, maritime arbitration and legal services.
+Hong Kong is currently the ninth-busiest container port in the world, behind Shanghai, Singapore, Busan and a few other busy Chinese ports.2 In 2020, the port of Hong Kong handled an estimated 17.9 million twenty-foot equivalent units (TEUs) of containers (a slight reduction compared with the 18.3 million TEUs in 2019)3 and provided about 300 container liner services per week connecting to about 420 destinations worldwide.4 As at January 2021, there were more than 2,594 vessels on the Hong Kong Shipping Register (set up in 1990),5 totalling more than 129.8 million gross tonnage,6 making it the fourth-largest register after Panama, Liberia and the Marshall Islands.7 In addition, Hong Kong remains a major centre for ship management, finance, insurance, logistics, terminal operations, maritime arbitration and legal services.

-Several factors make Hong Kong attractive.
-Pursuant to the Mainland and Hong Kong Closer Economic Partnership Arrangement, Hong Kong-registered ships receive preferential rates for port charges when calling at Chinese ports.
-Further, Hong Kong's profit tax rate is modest (16.5 per cent) and the tax regime is territorial, which means that income derived from the international operation of Hong Kong-registered ships is exempted from profits tax.
-Another consideration is that in recent years Hong Kong has significantly increased the number of its double taxation relief agreements from just four to 43,11 with more under negotiation.
-One focus of these agreements has been shipping income.
-With its many advantages, Hong Kong is well-positioned to serve as the maritime service hub for the Belt and Road Initiatives and the development of the Greater Bay Area.
+Several factors make Hong Kong attractive.8 Pursuant to the Mainland and Hong Kong Closer Economic Partnership Arrangement, Hong Kong-registered ships receive preferential rates for port charges when calling at Chinese ports.9 Further, Hong Kong's profit tax rate is modest (16.5 per cent)10 and the tax regime is territorial, which means that income derived from the international operation of Hong Kong-registered ships is exempt from profits tax.11 Another consideration is that Hong Kong significantly increased the number of its double taxation relief agreements from just four to 45 by 2008,12 with more under negotiation.13 One focus of these agreements has been shipping income.14 With its many advantages, Hong Kong is well positioned to serve as the maritime service hub for the Belt and Road Initiatives15 and the development of the Greater Bay Area.16

-In terms of direct economic contribution, the shipping industry plays an important part in Hong Kong's role as a regional logistics hub, with trading and logistics being the largest among the 'Four Key Industries'16 in terms of both value and employment, directly contributing more than 21 per cent of Hong Kong's gross domestic product and 19 per cent of the total employment.
-In the past, there was a considerable shipbuilding industry in Hong Kong; however, cheaper labour costs, as well as the high prices of Hong Kong real estate, have led to Hong Kong's shipbuilders moving across the border into mainland China.
+In terms of direct economic contribution, the shipping industry is important in Hong Kong being a regional logistics hub, with trading and logistics the largest of the 'Four Key Industries'17 in terms of both value and employment, directly contributing more than 19 per cent of gross domestic product18 and 17.5 per cent of total employment.19 In the past, there was a considerable shipbuilding industry in Hong Kong; however, cheaper labour costs, and the high prices of real estate, have led to Hong Kong's shipbuilders moving across the border into mainland China.

 General overview of the legislative framework